Miniter Group Security Policy

 Accordingly, your password should be guarded and not provided to anyone.

 The second level of security is firewall protection.
 All James L. Miniter Insurance Agency, Inc. systems are protected with firewalls that limit access to only those customers providing the proper passwords.

 The Internet was not originally designed for open access by the general public.
 However, the popularity and acceptance of the Internet created the demand for more and more companies to make information available from internal computer systems.
 One of the ways to meet this need is for James L. Miniter Insurance Agency, Inc. to install and maintain a security firewall on our computer network.

-Although firewall is a new word for many computer users, the concept is not.
+Although a firewall is a new word for many computer users, the concept is not.
 Firewalls act much like the manager of a safe deposit box vault.
 The same methodology is programmed into software firewalls.
-Every request for information is authenticated and provided only to the authorized individual.
+Every request for information is authenticated and provided only to authorized individuals.
 In addition, all activity passing through the firewall is documented.

 All data exchanged over the Internet is divided into small units and sent in envelope type packets.
 Upon arriving at the computer that requested the information, the packets are reassembled into the original message.